davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 * If I know that Jones hurts
 people for fun, then I can __infer__ that Jones is a bad person

 And so on.
-This is the kind of thing that logic studies: the process of drawing conclusions.
+This is the kind of thing that logic studies.

 One of the things that logic tries to do is to provide rules for drawing
 inferences: